atomist-attic/rug-rugs/README.md

 Note the first parameter, the `projectName`, is different in that you do not need to supply the name of the parameter, just the value.
 This is because the `projectName` parameter is required for all generators.
 This will create a directory named `ruggery` and populate it with a working Rug archive project.
-You can use the editors in this project to add Rugs to the generated project.
+You can use the other editors in this project to add Rugs to the generated project.

 ### NewStarterRugProject